YannDurandet/YannDesigns/README.md

 ***

 - # Known Issues
-	- LinkHoverEffect nor working whilst dark-theme is in use in Nav
+	- LinkHoverEffect not working whilst dark-theme is in use in Nav
-	- Odd margin on the right of the screen in @media 768px & @media 480px

 ***